grimme-lab/qc2-teaching/doc/scf.rst

 Self Consistent Field Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you have everything together to build the self consistent field loop.
+Now you have everything together to build the self-consistent field loop.

-.. admonition:: Exercise 11
+.. admonition:: Exercise 12

    1. First you need to construct a new Fock matrix from the density matrix.
    2. Construct a loop that performs your self consistent field calculation.